Counting bare curves: Ghost bubble censorship

 \subsection{Constructing sections controlled near ghosts}

 We discuss how to produce sections which are controlled near ghosts.
-Recall that the gluing operation $\oplus$ serves to provide coordinates on collar neighborhoods of the nodal strata of configuration spaces $\mathbf{Z}$, and the hat-gluing operations $\widehat{\oplus}$ (reviewed in Sec. \ref{ssec: hat-gluing} above) then serve to extend sections from the nodal locus to the collar neighborhood.
+Recall that the gluing operation $\oplus$ serves to provide coordinates on collar neighborhoods of the nodal strata of configuration spaces $\mathbf{Z}$.
+The corresponding hat-gluing operations for sections $\widehat{\oplus}$ can be used to extend sections from the nodal locus to the collar neighborhood.

-We require a variant of the hat-gluing operation from \cite{HWZ-GW} (recalled in Section \ref{ssec: hat-gluing} above), which differs from the original solely in the choice of cut-off, where we pick a cut-off so that the perturbations we construct are controlled near ghosts, see in particular \eqref{cut-off decay}.
+We require a variant of the hat-gluing operation from \cite{HWZ-GW}, which differs from the original solely in the choice of cut-off, where we pick a cut-off so that the perturbations we construct are controlled near ghosts (the main point being to arrange that \eqref{cut-off decay} holds).